rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: You are missing a declaration of #registry.

 DH: OK I just got the details of the private field wrong.
 Imagine there is a declaration.
 At any given time a "registry" might want you to load new modules.
 So I'm taking jquery as an example of that.
-So you have a jquery loaded in one realm, and you want to explicitly share it to anothe rrealm.
-You may want to allow mofules to realm-specific.
+So you have a jquery loaded in one realm, and you want to explicitly share it to another realm.
+You may want to allow modules to be realm-specific.

 KCD: When I worked at Domo people could build little graphs on their own.
 And a big problem we had was that every single one of these were loading their own angular.
 This would be a perfect solution for that.

 DH: Perfect, yes, I use jquery as an example, but there may be other big things.
 In order to have total reflective control over the whole realm, you need total reflective control over the import.
-I'm not confident I have everything nailed down, but the basic idea is that you cna specify a hook and by doing that you can tell the system how to resolve a name and how to provide it with a module.
+I'm not confident I have everything nailed down, but the basic idea is that you can specify a hook and by doing that you can tell the system how to resolve a name and how to provide it with a module.
 So here, I have a fixed set of modules in my registry, if it's not one of those, then throw a reference error, otherwise....

 WH: What does `this.#registry.graph().then(graph => graph[name])` do?
-What's in this.#registry hasn't been explained yet.
+What's in `this.#registry` hasn't been explained yet.

 DH: {explains slide}.
 This is asynchronous, allowing you to use `import()` as well as top level import.

 WH: Who gets to call the [Realm.import] method?
 Only the system, or can adversarial user code call it and cause trouble?

-DH: One way to think about the entire realm api is that it is a privileged API.
+DH: One way to think about the entire realm API is that it is a privileged API.
 There's never direct access to that API.
-There are documented ways in which e.g., the import semantics triggers these hooks, but ther's no direct access given to the realm object to code within the realm.
-The creator of the realm has access to it, but they control whether it's made avilable to anyone else.
+There are documented ways in which e.g., the import semantics triggers these hooks, but there's no direct access given to the realm object to code within the realm.
+The creator of the realm has access to it, but they control whether it's made available to anyone else.

 DH: So top level usage of this, we create a realm, we use eval, use `import()` and that produces a promise and that gives us the module.

-KCD: So what you normally get is that going to be whatever is exported from that module?
+KCD: So what you normally get, is that going to be whatever is exported from that module?

 BF: The completion value?